+- Introduction on page 35

-- Managing access to categories, protocols, and cloud apps, page 34
+- Managing access to categories, protocols, and cloud apps on page 36

+- Actions on page 42

+- Search filtering on page 44

-- Working with filters, page 45
+- Working with filters on page 45

-- Configuring filtering settings, page 57
+- Configuring filtering settings on page 55

-- Web Protection Policies, page 79

-- Refine Your Policies, page 289

 Policies govern user Internet access.
 A policy is a schedule that determines how and when clients are able to access websites and Internet applications.
 At their simplest, policies consist of: